Slamy/Nobelia/doc/cdic_manual.md

     CDIC_DBUF = 0xc000;     /* Execute command */

 The CDIC will cause an IRQ for every available sector.
 Check Bit 15 of XBUF.
-If set, proceed to check to check the lowest nibble of DBUF.
+If set, proceed to check the lowest nibble of DBUF.
 It should either be 0 for data buffer 0 and 1 for data buffer 1.
 Check the first 2 words of the mentioned buffer.
 The time code of the expected sectors should be stored there.
 Proceed to use DMA or other means to grab the data.

+To stop the CDIC from providing data.

+	CDIC_DBUF = 0;

+Keep in mind that the CD reading process still continues in the background.
+Data reading can be resumed at the current position of the laser.

+    CDIC_DBUF = 0x4000;

 ### MODE 2

-Similar to MODE 1 but with the possiblity to filter for data.
+Similar to MODE 1 but with the possiblity to apply channel and file filters.
 The CDIC allows multiple interleaved threads on a track.

     CDIC_FILE = 0x0100;     /* MODE2 File filter */
     CDIC_CHAN = 0x0001;     /* Only channel 0! */